Samuels-Development/sd-simonsays/README.md

 # sd-simonsays

-This resource introduces a Simon Says minigame to FiveM servers.
+This resource introduces a Simon Says minigame.
 Players must memorize and repeat a sequence of illuminated tiles, with the sequence increasing in length each round.

 Feel free to star the repository and check out my store and discord @ Discord: https://discord.gg/samueldev & Store: https://fivem.samueldev.shop
 For support inquiries, please create a post in the support-forum channel on discord or create an issue here on Github.